poseidon/typhoon/docs/addons/dashboard.md

 # Kubernetes Dashboard

+!!! warning
+    The Kubernetes Dashboard takes [unusual approaches](https://github.com/kubernetes/dashboard/wiki/Access-control#authorization-header) to security and is often a point of security escalations.
+We recommend you do don't deploy it and get familiar with `kubectl`, if possible.

 The Kubernetes [Dashboard](https://github.com/kubernetes/dashboard) provides a web UI to manage a Kubernetes cluster for those who prefer an alternative to `kubectl`.

 ## Create